Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 ### 5.3 Controls <a name="controls"></a>
 The controls right now are fairly lackluster at the moment.
 The character moves towards where they're pointing their mouse by alternating between A and D. There's very little engagment in the controls as they have no reason to match it to anything.
 The controller would need to be updated to follow a rhythm as they're alternating to get engagment.

+We ran tests where we compared different types of controllers to try to get a good controller going.

 #### 5.3.1 Interfaces <a name="interfaces"></a>
 Main Menu Example: